Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Conclusions

 \section{Conclusions}

-We showed that using a softmax output as a confidence measure in a cascade of DNNs can provide a $\times1.2$ to $\times2$ speedup at a cost of $1\%$ of classification accuracy loss.
-This approach is both simple and requires no retraining when the confidence thresholds must be adjusted after the network was trained.
+We showed that using a softmax output as a confidence measure in a cascade of DNNs can provide a reduction of $15\%-50\%$ in the number of MAC operations while degrading the classification accuracy by roughly $1\%$.
+This approach allows to dynamically change the acceptable accuracy degradation ($\epsilon$) without retraining because the confidence thresholds are automatically derived from $\epsilon$.
+This achieves the second goal of our work.

-In addition, fascinating properties of the softmax function as a confidence measure were revealed.
-We showed that if trained properly, a cascade of DNN components can reliably indicate its confidence level directly through the softmax output.
+Secondly, our approach is easily adoptable, since the transformation of the trained non-cascaded DNN into a cascade of component DNNs requires only training of the auxiliary classifiers, which are small relative to the original network.
+In other words, non-cascaded state-of-the-art models can be transformed into a cascade of component DNNs with very little training involved.
+Once the transformation is complete, these models will benefit from less computation during inference.

+Finally, we observed a monotone, almost linear, relation between the softmax function and the test accuracy.
+This implies that the softmax output is a good estimate of the neural network confidence.
+Our approach explicitly demands lower computational effort for inputs that indicate higher confidence.
+This achieves the first goal of this work.